NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (b) All are ex-situ conservation methods.Question:1
+The answer is an option (b) All are ex-situ conservation methods.Question:1

 What characteristics make a community stable?